 This is not the first study to look at sleep and work performance, either.
 A 2012 study from Brigham and Women’s Hospital demonstrated that work performance consistently worsened the longer a sleep-deprived person was awake.
-The study allowed people an average of less than 6 hours of sleep per night over one month, and the participants’ performance declined each week.
+The study allowed people an average of fewer than 6 hours of sleep per night over one month, and the participants’ performance declined each week.
 Disasters such as the Three-Mile Island and Chernobyl nuclear accidents, the Challenger explosion, and the Exxon Valdez oil spill have also been linked with sleep-deprived workers.
 For people whose jobs involve driving, several other studies have documented the dangers of drowsy driving, which are on par or even potentially more dangerous than drunk driving.

 An article from the Harvard Business Review interviewed renowned sleep researcher and Harvard professor Dr. Charles A. Czeisler on the subject of sleep deficit.
 To demonstrate the seriousness of the issue, he states:

-“In a study our research team conducted of hospital interns who had been scheduled to work for at least 24 consecutive hours, we found that their odds of stabbing themselves with a needle or scalpel increased 61%, their risk of crashing a motor vehicle increased 168%, and their risk of a near miss increased 460%.
+“In a study our research team conducted of hospital interns who had been scheduled to work for at least 24 consecutive hours, we found that their odds of stabbing themselves with a needle or scalpel increased 61%, their risk of crashing a motor vehicle increased 168%, and their risk of a near-miss increased 460%.
 In the U.S., drowsy drivers are responsible for a fifth of all motor vehicle accidents and some 8,000 deaths annually.
 It is estimated that 80,000 drivers fall asleep at the wheel every day, 10% of them run off the road, and every two minutes, one of them crashes….
 Otherwise intelligent, well-mannered managers do all kinds of things they’d never do if they were rested—they may get angry at employees, make unsound decisions that affect the future of their companies, and give muddled presentations before their colleagues, customers, the press, or shareholders.”

 In the article, Dr. Czeisler also recommends that businesses take sleep seriously by educating workers on sleep hygiene the same way they do harassment and other policies, take rest into account when scheduling, provide sleep disorder screening, and that supervisors model healthy sleep habits.
 While these types of policies may not be at the forefront of most corporate agendas, the last few years have seen some promising trends.